yuezhizizhang/yuezhizizhang.github.io/_posts/2017-03-24-tensorflow-with-anaconda-jupyter.markdown

 (tensorflow) C:\WINDOWS\system32>jupyter notebook
 ```

 Done.
-You can start your adventure with Tensorflow and Machine Learning now.
+It has paved the way for your adventure with Tensorflow and Machine Learning.